Spotlight on PigletinBed

 Make sure you are confident with the more boring parts of the business.
 I was pretty scared of handing my own accounts but unless you are fully on top of the business' finances you will never be able to scale.

-Jessica makes some very good points which are reflected in my "how to start you business blog" about researching you market place carefully.
+Jessica makes some very good points which are reflected in my "how to start your business blog" about researching you market place carefully.
 Having set out to sell travel accessories and quickly realising that the market was just too small she changed course and launched with bedlinen instead.
 This was a very good mistake to make early on, before Jessica spent her own money on her products.
 Knowing your niche in the market place is incredibly important and more so if you are then setting out to raise money, as Jessica plans to do.
 Learning the boring business bits, also comes through in the answers, as it does from others on here.
 You really have to have a handle on you finances if you want to survive and a good idea of what you could make, if you want to scale.

-so thanks Jessica for sharing with us
+So, thanks Jessica for sharing with us.

 The Girl with The Green Sofa